launchflow/buildflow-docs/docs/apis/node.md

     ...
 ```

-The ComputeNode manages the entire lifecycle of your Processor(s).
+The Node manages the entire lifecycle of your Processor(s).

 Processors come in two classes: **Streaming** and **Batch**.
 Your Processor's `source` argument will determine which runtime is used (e.g. PubSubSource will spawn a Streaming runtime).
 You can learn more in the [Processor Overview](./processors/overview.md).

 ## Run your app

-Once you have attached your processors you can run them by simply by calling `run()` on the ComputeNode object.
+Once you have attached your processors you can run them by simply by calling `run()` on the Node object.

 ```python
 app.run()